Friday, January 31, 2020

 So there you have it.
 The lucky new owner has allowed me to post this with the hope that going public might bring some new information.
 The cell itself is not for sale.
 So if you have any information or just want to offer up your own theories, feel free to share in the comment below.
 And if you have some private information, feel free to email me.

 UPDATE: Below is one major difference between this cell and the original restored cell in the David Copperfield collection.
 Note the hinge.
-Like big interlaced knuckles on Houdini's cell (made to last).
-More of a typical hinge on the Canadian mystery cell.
+Large interlaced knuckles on Houdini's cell.
+More of a standard hinge on the Canadian mystery cell.
 In fact, the entire locking plate looks entirely different to me.
-The knuckle-like hinge is also visible in pre-restoration pics of the WTC in the museum.
-So this argues against theory #4.
+The knuckle-like hinge is also visible in pre-restoration pics of the WTC in the museum, so this argues against theory #4, at least as far as the stocks are concerned.

 Click to enlarge.